25 Ways To Save Money on Groceries in 2024

 12. Stock Up

 Survivalists often recommend having a 3-month food supply prepared in your house, just in case.
-And though for a lot of people that might be a bit too much, having a few weeks’ worth of food stocked up can help bring you peace of mind.
+And though for a lot of people, that might be a bit too much, having a few weeks’ worth of food stocked up can help bring you peace of mind.
 Especially, if you’re often living from paycheck to paycheck.

-However, before you decide to stock up, you would first have to make sure that you have enough storage space.
+However, before you decide to stock up, you will first have to make sure that you have enough storage space.
 You might want to invest in a chest freezer and food storage buckets and install shelving in your basement or garage.

 When it comes to buying the actual food items, opt for a gradual approach.
 Instead of purchasing everything in one go, use the "buy one for now, two for later" principle.
 If you’re buying chicken for the week, and it happens to be marked down, take another two packages and freeze them.